In most towns and cities, it’s easy to walk everywhere or take a taxi. Using local buses, micros and combis can be tricky, but is very inexpensive.

 Tipping Tipping is not the norm, unless you have hired a driver for a long period or he has helped you with luggage or other lifting.

-Hitchhiking is never entirely safe in any country in the world and is not recommended.
-Travelers who decide to hitchhike should understand that they are taking a serious risk.
+Hitching is never entirely safe, and we don’t recommend it.
+Travelers who hitch should understand that they are taking a small but potentially serious risk.
 Hitchhikers will be safer if they travel in pairs and let someone know where they are planning to go.
-In Peru hitchhiking is not very practical, as there are few private cars, buses are so cheap and trucks are often used as paid public transportation in remote areas.
+In Peru hitching is not very practical, as there are few private cars, buses are so cheap and trucks are often used as paid public transportation in remote areas.